Pseudo-effective and numerically flat reflexive sheaves: Introduction

 From this point of view, the same property should hold on an arbitrary compact K\"ahler manifold, and not just on projective manifolds, since all properties under consideration are independent of the projectivity condition.
 One of the goals of this work is to confirm this philosophy.
 Namely, we prove the following \stateparagraph {\bf Main Theorem.} {\it Let $E$ be a strongly psef vector bundle over a compact K\"ahler manifold $(X, \omega)$ with $c_1(E)=0$.
 Then $E$ is a nef vector bundle.} \paragraph{} The main technical tool is the construction of Segre currents.
 More precisely, we define a Segre $(k,k)$-closed positive current as the direct image of the wedge product of the curvature current of $\cO_{\P(E)}(1)$, as soon as we have an appropriate codimension condition on the singular locus of the metric. \stateparagraph {\bf Main technical lemma.} {\it Let $E$ be a strongly psef vector bundle of rank $r$ over a compact K\"ahler manifold $(X, \omega)$.
 Let $(\cO_{\P(E)}(1),h_\varepsilon)$ be singular metric with analytic singularities such that

 and the codimension of $\pi(\Sing (h_\varepsilon))$ is at least $k$ in $X$.
-Then there exists a $(k,k)$-positive current in the class $\pi_* (c_1(\cO_{\P(E)}(1))+\varepsilon \pi^* \{\omega\})^{r+k-1}$.} \paragraph{} The strategy of the proof of the Main theorem is as follows.
+Then there exists a $(k,k)$-positive current in the class $\pi_* (c_1(\cO_{\P(E)}(1))+\varepsilon \pi^* \{\omega\})^{r+k-1}$.} \paragraph{} In fact, the construction in our Main technical lemma would work for a broader situation as stated in the following theorem. \stateparagraph {\bf Theorem A.} {\it Let $\pi: X \to Y$ be a submersion between compact K\"ahler manifolds of relative dimension $r-1$.
+Let $T$ be a closed positive $(1,1)-$current in the cohomology class $\{ \alpha \} \in H^{1,1}(X, \R)$ such that $T$ has analytic singularities and is smooth on $X \setminus \pi^{-1}(Z)$ with $Z$ a closed analytic set of codimension at least $k$.
+Assume that for any $y \in Y$, there exist an open neighborhood $U$ of $y$ and a quasi-psh function $\psi$ on $X$ such that $\alpha + i \d \dbar \psi \geq 0$ in the sense of currents on $\pi^{-1}(U)$ and $\psi$ is smooth outside a closed analytic set of codimension at least $k+r$.
+Then there exists a closed positive current in the cohomology class $\pi_* \alpha^{r+k-1}$. } \paragraph{} The strategy of the proof of the Main theorem is as follows.
 We show that the Lelong numbers of the corresponding Segre current control the Lelong numbers of the weight functions of the singular metrics prescribed in the definition of a strongly pseudoeffective vector bundle.
 Then, we observe that the Lelong numbers of Segre currents must tend to 0 in the limit, as the unique (semi)positive current in $c_1(E)$ is the zero current.
 Thus the Lelong numbers of the weight functions uniformally tend to 0 as the Lelong numbers of the Segre currents.
 By Demailly's regularisation theorem, the weight functions of the metrics can be regularised, thus the vector bundle is actually nef.

 In fact, we can expect an even stronger property.
-Since $E$ is strongly psef, the class $c_1(\cO_{\P(E)}(1))$ is strongly psef.
+Since $E$ is strongly psef, the class $c_1(\cO_{\P(E)}(1))$ is psef.
 Intuitively, $c_1(\cO_{\P(E)}(1))$ contains a not too singular current (in the sense that the projection of the singular part onto $X$ is contained in some analytic subset of codimension at least 1).
-Thus the wedge powers of appropriate exponents of the first Chern class are defined and positive, as well as their direct images under $\pi: \P(E) \to X$.
+Thus the wedge powers of appropriate exponents of this current in the first Chern class are defined and positive, as well as their direct images under $\pi: \P(E) \to X$.
 In particular, if $r$ is the rank of $E$, we can hope that the second Segre class $\pi_* (c_1(\cO_{\P(E)}(1)))^{r+1}$ is positive (by this, we mean that its cohomology class contains a positive current)